 We have made many changes at Canterbury Neurology to minimise risk of COVID-19 transmission to or from our patients.

 Limited numbers in waiting room

-Canterbury Neurology is a practice with one neurologist, and our current patients know that it is rare to see more than one other patient in our waiting room.
-We continue to space out patient appointments and ensure that Dr Richard Blazé commences and concludes his consultations according to the daily schedule.
+Canterbury Neurology is a small practice with only two neurologists working together at any time.
+We continue to space out patient appointments and ensure that the doctors commence and conclude thier consultations according to the daily schedule.
 We offer patients the option to wait in their car or to sit outside the front door (Melbourne weather permitting!) if they prefer to do so.

 We wipe all surfaces that may have come in contact with our staff or patients, using a 75% ethanol solution.
 We do this prior to every consultation.

 Single use hand towels are provided in the bathroom.
 These are washed daily and tumble dried in high heat.
 We have both liquid soap and hand sanitiser for patients and carers to use.

 At the conclusion of their consultation, patients can make payment with a credit card without touching an EFTPOS machine or entering a PIN should they wish to.